-(Part 3 of a series prompted by Vanessa Woods’ Bonobo Handshake.)
+Part 3 of a series based on Vanessa Woods’ Bonobo Handshake

 One day last summer my son came home from a birthday party covered with bruises, bleeding, and looking very proud of himself.
 Happily examining his wounds in the bathtub, he explained that he’d been playing paintball, which was actual combat with kids shooting at each other.
 The bullets splattered paint on you, and they really hurt.
 And it had been the happiest day of his life.

 Within a week, I’d somehow agreed to drive a car full of 12 year old boys to play paintball.
 We pulled in to the parking lot, which was filled with men and women and kids of all ages wearing camouflage and toting weapons.
 And an hour later, outfitted with a mask and fatigues and armed with a paintball gun loaded with bullets, I was marching up a muddy hill with my team on the way to a battle.